 Although it has a higher click rate, it does not mean it’s an easy task.
 Building a good newsletter takes too much effort.

-To start sending the newsletter, you must know your audience, the content, links, images, and email list.
+To start sending emails, you must know your audience, the content, links, images, and email list.
 It helps brand awareness and brings more users to your site, generating leads and conversion to your business.